Saavedra Lamas Treaty

 The Anti-war Treaty of Non-aggression and Conciliation (also known as Saavedra Lamas Treaty) was an inter-American treaty signed in Rio de Janeiro on October 10, 1933.
-It was the brain-child of Carlos Saavedra Lamas, who was Argentinian Minister of Foreign Affairs at the time the treaty was concluded.
+It was the brain-child of Carlos Saavedra Lamas, who was the Argentine Minister of Foreign Affairs at the time the treaty was concluded.
 It was signed by representatives of Argentina, Brazil, Chile, Mexico, Paraguay and Uruguay.
 The US government acceded to the treaty on August 10, 1934.
 The treaty went into effect on November 13, 1935.
 It was registered in League of Nations Treaty Series on November 28, 1935.

-The treaty was terminated with the entry into effect of the Pact of Bogota, concluded on April 30, 1948 (article 58).
+The treaty was terminated with the entry into effect of the Pact of Bogotá, concluded on April 30, 1948 (article 58).

+The treaty had a persistent impact on norms related to peace and conflict in the Western hemisphere.

 Text of the treaty

 Article 1

 The high contracting parties solemnly declare that they condemn wars of aggression in their mutual relations or in those with other states, and that the settlement of disputes or controversies of any kind that may arise among them shall be effected only by the pacific means which have the sanction of international law.